GeekRanters/project1/README.md

 ## Thanks to:

 * [Drake-the-designer](https://dribbble.com/DrakeTuura) whose animated X's and O's I used
+* [Olivetty](https://www.iconfinder.com/olivetty) whose Christmas icons I used for the Christmas version of this game.
 * Everyone who contributed to [this StackOverflow article](https://stackoverflow.com/questions/35917734/how-do-i-traverse-an-array-diagonally-in-javascript) describing how to traverse an array diagonally in JavaScript